AmberELEC/website/README.md

-This is the official repository for the AmberElec website.
+This is the official repository for the AmberELEC website.